'Es Maletí' handbag

 Handcrafted bags and hats made from palm are not done by sewing together different pieces.
 They are made by weaving braids of some 18-20 metres which are then weaved together

 Guillem explains that as he is the only tradesman that takes care of the whole production process (from palm collection to craftsmanship), he has plenty of work.
 However he doesn’t like the idea of being the last one working this craft in Mallorca.
-He says that many Japanese people visit him and ask to be taught so that they can replicate his work in Japan, but on the island he is yet to find anyone to whom he can pass on his legacy.
+He says that many Japanese people visit him and ask to be taught so that they can replicate his work in Japan, but he is yet to find anyone to whom he can pass on his legacy on the island.

 Consulta la información del bolso de palmito en español